NotTotal/Happy-fun-times/README.md

 [Toys](https://virginmarie1.wixsite.com/toys) is a pretty well put together suite of mods that plays quite differently from most Sexlab based mods.
 I suggest reading through the Toys site to understand how each of its main mods work, or reading the ingame guidance that comes up as you play.
 Remember that the rates can be tweaked in the MCM so you can play a character that struggles to ever wear anything that isn't a toy or almost entirely ignore the NSFW mechanics depending on what settings you choose.
 Your MCM settings will be auto-saved for new characters until you update the modlist or re-run wabbajack.

+While Toys is playable with a male character it is designed for a female player character.

 ## Enemy Mods

 HFT has a slew of enemy mods, including a cleaned version of Rogue-like Ecnounters, Heritage, Heritage 2, OBIS, Skyrim Immersive Creatures, SRCEO, and Enemy Variations Wenches.
 No encounter will ever quite feel like vanilla and there will be sudden random difficulty spikes.
 If you find yourself in over your head running away is always a valid choice.